vivekssharma07/api-library/README.md

 // ApiAuth->newAuth() will accept an array of Auth settings
 $settings = array(
-    'baseUrl'          => '',       // Base URL of the Mautic instance 'version'          => 'OAuth2', // Version of the OAuth can be OAuth2 or OAuth1a.
+    'baseUrl'          => '',       // Base URL of the Leadsengage instance 'version'          => 'OAuth2', // Version of the OAuth can be OAuth2 or OAuth1a.
 OAuth2 is the default value.
-    'clientKey'        => '',       // Client/Consumer key from Mautic
+    'clientKey'        => '',       // Client/Consumer key from Leadsengage
-    'clientSecret'     => '',       // Client/Consumer secret key from Mautic
+    'clientSecret'     => '',       // Client/Consumer secret key from Leadsengage
     'callback'         => ''        // Redirect URI/Callback URI for this script
 );